ak47andrew/virtual-console/docs/src/assembler.md

 If talking about extensions:
 - `.vea` (Virtual emulator assembly): already talked about it, insane naming
 - `.veb` (Virtual emulator binary): the actual executed binary...
 At least it's got some connection
 - `.vec` (Virtual emulator cartridge): whole bundle that console executes.
-And I swear the ve**a**, ve**b** and ve**c** is the coincidence
+And I swear the ve**a**, ve**b** and ve**c** is a coincidence
-- `.rfe` (Random f\*\*king extension): my favorite out of all of them.
-The `.pal` files after compiling turn this into clean byte sequence and it would be called `.act` which apparently it isn't (due to being variable-length and having alpha)
+- `.rfe` (Random f\*\*king extension): my favorite of them all.
+The `.pal` file, after compiling, is encoded into clean byte sequence and saved in `.rfe` file.
+And it would be called `.act` which apparently it isn't (due to being variable-length and having alpha)

 ---
 </details>

 Overall the language is pretty much your usual assembly language.
-Instructions are split with newlines, first word is the instruction (or opcode) - basically what you need to do, second and later are operands (arguments) that specifies on what things to do that.
+Instructions are split with newlines, first word is the instruction (or opcode) - basically what you need to do.
+Other are operands (arguments) that specifies sources, destinations, sizes, dev's mother phone numbers and so on.

 For example `mov` will tell console to move the data, first operand `!A` will tell it to pull value from register `A` and second operand `$0` will tell it to put it on the first pixel of the screen (check [Memory](./memory.md))